burnt-labs/contracts/contracts/asset/README.md

   route.
 These are automatically dispatched through `SellableAsset` when `DefaultAssetContract` handles `execute_extension`.
 - `Reserve` captures an optional reservation window (`Expiration`) and address, used to gate buys.
-- `ListingInfo` stores price, seller, reserve data, and a snapshot of the NFT metadata so listings remain consistent even if the token attributes change later.
+- `ListingInfo` stores price, seller, reservation data, and marketplace fee settings.
+The contract fetches NFT metadata directly from the `cw721` state when needed instead of duplicating it in the listing storage.
 - `AssetConfig` centralizes the contract's storage maps and exposes helper constructors so you can use custom storage keys when embedding the contract inside another crate.